 Connect an unobstructed drain line to the sump drain overflow connection.
 Install the 3/4 in. normally open solenoid (Valve C) between the sump drain connection and the drain line.

-A trap should be used to prevent water from overflowing the sump pump.
-Refer to drain trap diagram.
+A trap should be used to prevent sewer gas from being drawn into the unit.
+Refer to drain trap drawing.

 3. Check/Adjust Water Level